NguyenChHieu/Tanks/README.md

 **Be strategic with your movements and shots to dominate the battlefield!**

 ## Projectiles and Explosions
-+ Fire powerful projectiles from your tank, causing explosions on impact.
++ Fire powerful projectiles from your tank, causing explosions on impact (max 60 explosion damage).

+  TODO ADD GIF

 + Watch out for the blast radius and strategize your shots to outmaneuver your opponents.
 + Your projectile is affected by the current wind! (dynamic-wind) <img width="40" alt="image" src="https://github.com/NguyenChHieu/Tanks/assets/140675996/1204e680-45c6-4953-84e6-cfedfe340463">